Buffer overflow: Executable space protection

-Executable space protection does not generally protect against return-to-libc attacks, or any other attack which does not rely on the execution of the attackers code.
+Executable space protection does not generally protect against return-to-libc attacks, or any other attack that does not rely on the execution of the attackers code.
 However, on 64-bit systems using ASLR, as described below, executable space protection makes it far more difficult to execute such attacks.

+Capability Hardware Enhanced RISC Instructions

+CHERI (Capability Hardware Enhanced RISC Instructions) is a computer processor technology designed to improve security.
+It operates at a hardware level by providing a hardware-enforced type (a CHERI capability) that authorises access to memory.
+Traditional pointers are replaced by addresses accompanied by metadata that limit what can be accessed through any given pointer.

 Address space layout randomization

-Address space layout randomization (ASLR) is a computer security feature which involves arranging the positions of key data areas, usually including the base of the executable and position of libraries, heap, and stack, randomly in a process' address space.
+Address space layout randomization (ASLR) is a computer security feature that involves arranging the positions of key data areas, usually including the base of the executable and position of libraries, heap, and stack, randomly in a process' address space.

 Randomization of the virtual memory addresses at which functions and variables can be found can make exploitation of a buffer overflow more difficult, but not impossible.
 It also forces the attacker to tailor the exploitation attempt to the individual system, which foils the attempts of internet worms.
 A similar but less effective method is to rebase processes and libraries in the virtual address space.

 Deep packet inspection

 The use of deep packet inspection (DPI) can detect, at the network perimeter, very basic remote attempts to exploit buffer overflows by use of attack signatures and heuristics.
-These are able to block packets which have the signature of a known attack, or if a long series of No-Operation instructions (known as a NOP-sled) is detected, these were once used when the location of the exploit's payload is slightly variable.
+This technique can block packets that have the signature of a known attack.
+It was formerly used in situations in which a long series of No-Operation instructions (known as a NOP-sled) was detected and the location of the exploit's payload was slightly variable.

 Packet scanning is not an effective method since it can only prevent known attacks and there are many ways that a NOP-sled can be encoded.
 Shellcode used by attackers can be made alphanumeric, metamorphic, or self-modifying to evade detection by heuristic packet scanners and intrusion detection systems.

 Testing

-Checking for buffer overflows and patching the bugs that cause them naturally helps prevent buffer overflows.
+Checking for buffer overflows and patching the bugs that cause them helps prevent buffer overflows.
 One common automated technique for discovering them is fuzzing.
 Edge case testing can also uncover buffer overflows, as can static analysis.
-Once a potential buffer overflow is detected, it must be patched; this makes the testing approach useful for software that is in development, but less useful for legacy software that is no longer maintained or supported.
+Once a potential buffer overflow is detected it should be patched.
+This makes the testing approach useful for software that is in development, but less useful for legacy software that is no longer maintained or supported.